fukionline/fukurinba-css/README.md

-# momoha-css
+# fukurinba-css
-a collection of css files that can be used for momoha imgboards
+a collection of css files that can be used for fukurinba imgboards

-it's reccomended to build upon futaba.css